 READY TO UPGRADE YOUR SPACE?
 DOWNLOAD THE FULL FIRE PIT SPEC SHEET

 A GUIDE TO FIRE PIT INSTALLATION

-2. As our granite fire pit blocks are a natural stone, there will be a variation in thickness, which is well within the standard industry guidelines for cut granite products.
+- As Swenson’s granite fire pit blocks are a natural stone, there will be a variation in thickness, which is well within the standard industry guidelines for cut granite products.
 Take some time to sort through the blocks and make groups of sixteen blocks that match thickness as closely as possible, reserving the most consistent block layers for use as your middle and/or top layers.
 The reason for this is that the bottom layer is your most flexible layer, in that you can adjust the gravel to create a level surface with which to add additional layers.
-It may be necessary to shim some of the layers for them to remain level.
-We recommend thin plastic shims, which we can provide for you at additional cost.

-You can use our printer friendly version of the Fire Pit Installation Guide to simplify the process.
+You can use the printer friendly version of the Fire Pit Installation Guide to simplify the process.

 Take a look through The Heart of the Home Inspiration Guide for more ideas on how to incorporate a natural stone fire pit into your home design.
 Download it here.